kaivean/gitbook-scafflod/README.md

 * navigator: page navigator, quickly go to titles
 * toobar: customlize some link on the right corner
 * qrcode: automatically create qrcode on the left corner
+* server update: when push .md to the remote master, the server build and update gitbook automatically

 ## Let's start